yooonyy/IMC_prosperity2/README.md

 ### Common Content for All Rounds <br>
 1. A kind of individual turn system. <br>
 2. Orders are cancelled at every point in time, so re-processed to next timestamp. <br>
 3. Based on AWS, so performance is limited.
-Need to simplify operations. <br>
+Need to simplify operations.(At most, linear regression) <br>
+4. If server goes down(It happens sometimes), they might give you additional 24hours for given round.
  <br> <br>